iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 Symmetry and Invariance {#symmetries}
 -----------------------

-Considering we talked about symmetries, the most straightforward thing to do would be taking a look at the group of linear automorphisms that preserve the simplex.
+Considering we talked about symmetries, the apparent next step would be taking a look at the group of linear automorphisms that preserve the simplex.
 Unfortunately, it is too meager: only permutation matrices and nothing more.
-In other words, the group of (linear) symmetries is just the --- no pun intended -- symmetric group on its vertices.
+In other words, its group of (linear) symmetries is just the --- no pun intended -- symmetric group on its vertices.

 $$ \mathrm{LinAut}(\Delta^N) \cong S_N. $$

-We would like to get a continuous group for our symmetries.
+We would prefer a _continuous group_ for our symmetries.
 Nevertheless, not all is lost!
 The thing is: a full-on group was just too much to ask for.
 Instead, the _monoid_ of linear transformations that preserve the simplex